 - Any type of food that is hard or crunchy.

 - Any kind of food that has tiny seeds or hard pieces in it.

 - Meat that has a tendency to shred – it can become lodged under the gingival tissue and between the teeth

 Caring for Your Teeth After LAPIP® Surgery with Dr. Lamas in Miami

 After your surgery, it is critical that you continue to practice good oral hygiene; otherwise, another bacterial infection may develop.
 Once Dr. Lamas releases you to do so, you should begin brushing and flossing every day.
 In addition, rinse with an antimicrobial mouthwash that is safe for use with dental implants.
 Avoid using the mouthwash directly after brushing your teeth; otherwise, you will be rinsing away all the fluoride benefits you just received from the toothpaste.

 By practicing good oral hygiene, you greatly reduce the likelihood that you will develop peri-implantitis again.

 If you have dental implants and you are experiencing a problem, do not wait to seek treatment; otherwise, by the time you do, it may be too late to save your implant.
 As a Certified Laser Assisted New Attachment Procedure® (LANAP®) Laser Periodontal Therapy Clinician, Dr. William P. Lamas treats peri-implantitis using the FDA-approved PerioLase® MVP-7™ digital dental laser.
-Contact Lamas Dental Specialists at (305) 440-4114 to schedule your complimentary consultation with Dr. William P. Lamas at his office in Miami.
+Contact Lamas Dental Specialists at (305) 440-4114 to schedule your consultation with Dr. William P. Lamas at his office in Miami.

 - Dental Implants